 Visit the Most Focused Ranking methodology page to find out more about how the schools below were chosen.

 It's hard to find a better school than Seattle Community College - South Campus if you wish to pursue Horticulture as a major.
 The surrounding area of a big city is great for scholars seeking ample chances for networking, experience, and exploration.

 This school does not require freshman students to live on-campus.
 Even if you're not from Washington, you won't feel like the odd one out at this school.
 About 0.0% of students are from out-of-state.
 Videos from Seattle Community College - South Campus could be a great way to learn more about college.

 Lake Washington Institute of Technology is among your best bets if you want to study Horticulture.
 The area of Kirkland, Washington, is satisfactory for college students who favor a more tranquil, suburban place.

 Lake Washington Institute of Technology has a remarkable student-to-faculty ratio of 12:1, so learners should have a lot of opportunities to network with their professors.
 Lake Washington Institute of Technology grads have about $22,224 of student loans on average.
 Which is lower than the U.S. average of $28,547.
 Want to learn more about Lake Washington Institute of Technology's campus?
 Have a virtual tour.

 It is hard to find a better school than Washington State University if you want to study Horticulture.
 With over 20,000 undergraduates, this school is among the largest schools in the nation.

-This school is a great decision for criminal justice & corrections majors.
-Graduates earn incomes that are at the top of their field.
 78.0% of freshman students come back for their sophomore year of school.
 Parents, you will be happy to find out Washington State University features a relatively low crime rate.
 View a few school videos to discover what is happening on campus.